joshschmelzle/post-mortems/mtu.markdown

    mtu 1450
 ```

-I moved the APs into the new group which means the APs will reboot.
+I moved the APs into the new group which means the APs will reboot<sup>1</sup>.
 Once the APs came back up, clients having intermittent issues immediately associated and got L3 connectivity.

 To verify change on the controller:

 ```
 (controller)# show ap bss-table
 ```

+[1]: You could change it on the AP system profile without rebooting the APs.
+I'd test this in your env first before doing that.